dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-csvim.md

    The columns and their values in the **Keys** field can contain letters (a-z, A-Z), numbers (0-9), hyphens ("-"), dots ("."), underscores ("_"), and dollar signs ("$").

    **Note:** All column values and all values within a given column row must be **unique**.
-Otherwise, you won’t be allowed to save the CSVIM file."
+Otherwise, you won’t be allowed to save the CSVIM file.

 There are three additional customization options: